WPChill/download-monitor/readme.txt

 == Upgrade Notice ==

-= 5.0.0 =
+= 5.1.0 =
-* This is a major update for Download Monitor, please make sure to create a backup of your current website before performing the update.
+* Please make sure to create a backup of your current website before performing the update.